ac1982/macdefault/README.md

 # macdefault

-A modern macOS command-line utility for switching default file associations for office document formats.
+A macOS command-line utility for switching default file associations by file extension.

 ## Overview